-The first three lines of skin barrier defense are the acid mantle, the multil lamellar lipids (bilayers) and the corneocyte.
-The most important components of the corneocytes contributing towards intercellular cohesion are the multilamellar lipids.
-The lamellar lipid phase being primarily responsible for slowing transepidermal water loss.
-The skin will exhibit changes in appearance when there is deterioration in these important skin barrier defense systems.
-The negative visual appearance may be in the area of application of a leading cause such as foaming cleanser, dish washing liquid, allergens or pathogens.
+The first three lines of skin barrier defence are the acid mantle, the multiple lamellar lipids (bilayers) and the corneocyte.
+The most important components of the corneocytes contributing toward intercellular cohesion are the multilamellar lipids.
+The lamellar lipid phase is primarily responsible for slowing transepidermal water loss.
+The skin will exhibit changes in appearance when there is deterioration in these important skin barrier defence systems.
+The negative visual appearance may be in the area of application of a leading cause such as foaming cleanser, dishwashing liquid, allergens or pathogens.

 The lasting emulsifying capacity of the emulsifiers penetrated into the skin causes an increased transport of skin-own protective substances such as the multilamellar lipids out of the skin especially when the skin comes in contact with water.
 This is called the ‘wash out’ effect.

 For this reason, conventional creams are not tolerated by consumers with barrier disorder skin problems such as atopic dermatitis and psoriasis.
 A combination of weakened skin and chemicals will very often aggravate atopic dermatitis or create inflammation that may present as localized heat, itchiness, and redness.